Why is a Dentist Not an Orthodontist?

-A dentist, therefore, has worked in several different areas of study, only some of which have to do with the routine checkup and cleaning procedures you’re probably used to.
-They’re very experienced and well trained with several areas of oral medicine and are great to visit if you have general concerns or issues with your teeth.
+A dentist, therefore, has worked in several different areas of study.
+Only some of which have to do with the routine checkup and cleaning procedures you’re probably used to.
+They’re very experienced and well trained in several areas of oral medicine and are great to visit if you have general concerns or issues with your teeth.

 And just like a doctor and a surgeon, a dentist is not inherently better or worse than orthodontists.
 They’re two different career paths and two different sets of choices, and they’re both highly important for the dental health of the community!